Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 their PyBossa powered platform [nlics.org](http://nlics.org).
 Their goal is to improve their metadata where they ask contributors to tag, transcribe and answer questions relating to historical Israeli documents.

-They've customized the look and feel and you can see that they have added lots of work to it.

 ### The Guardian